elaforge/karya/doc/overview.md

 integration is harder given that JACK is only supported by Ardour and Rewire is aggressively proprietary.

 - MIDI limitations.
-Due to the general wretchedness of MIDI, you'll need a lot of MIDI ports and channels, and will be limited to low resolution controls, on both value and time axes.
+Due to MIDI's weakness, you'll need a lot of MIDI ports and channels, and will be limited to low resolution controls, on both value and time axes.
 The underlying problem is the software synths, which have all deeply embedded MIDI's limitations.
 To solve this we'd need to drag software synths out of the '80s, create a new high-resolution protocol, and modify the major samplers and synthesizers to support it.
 This has been tried but failed, perhaps because there were no sequencers or input devices to generate the high resolution output.
 VST's "automation parameters" are basically higher resolution MIDI controls, so some of this could probably be ameliorated by extending a VST host to turn high resolution OSC into VST automation.
 Ardour is the only open source DAW so it's the only option here.
 Someday I would like to write my own synthesizer that responds to OSC.

 - The score format is not as efficient at displaying vertical structure (chords and harmony) as 5-line staff notation.
 This is the price of generality, since